DopplerHQ/kubernetes-operator/README.md

 Setup is complete!
 To test the sync behavior, modify a secret in the Doppler dashboard and wait 60 seconds.
 Run the logs command again (or use the `watch` command) to see the pods automatically restart with the new secret data.

+## Advanced Features

+By default, the operator syncs secret values as they are in Doppler to an [`Opaque` Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/) as Key / Value pairs.
+In some cases, the value stored in Doppler is not the format required for your Kubernetes deployment.
+For example, Base64 encoded `.p12` key file that needs to be decoded for mounting in a container in its original binary format.
+You can use [processors](docs/processors.md) to modify this behavior.

 ## Failure Strategy and Troubleshooting

 ### Inspecting Status